nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 * `vp_formats`: An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports as stated by §9 of the OpenID for Verifiable Presentations specification [OIDC4VP].

-When processing the assertion the Authorization Server can detect the used format by checking the initial character.
-A JSON encoded assertion starts with a '{' character or '%7B' when urlencoded.

 ## 4. JWT Format and Processing Requirements

 In order to issue an access token response as described in OAuth 2.0 [RFC6749], the Authorization Server MUST validate the VP.